HemantM29/Multimodal-Document-Analysis-and-Query-Retrieval/README.md

 The RAGMultiModalModel.search method retrieves the most relevant images based on the query.
 The get_result_images function extracts the corresponding images from the all_images dictionary.
-6. Analyze Retrieved Images with Visual-Language Models Two visual-language models (Qwen2VL and Blip2) are used to analyze the retrieved images:
+6. Analyze Retrieved Images with Visual-Language Models

+Two visual-language models (Qwen2VL and Blip2) are used to analyze the retrieved images:

 Qwen2VL:
 The images and query are formatted into a chat template.
 The model generates text responses that summarize or answer the query based on the images.

 Blip2:
 The images and query are similarly formatted into a chat template.
 The model generates text responses based on the visual content of the images.
 Dependencies

 The script relies on the following libraries:

-requests: For downloading the PDFs.
+1. requests: For downloading the PDFs.
-pdf2image: For converting PDF pages to images.
+2. pdf2image: For converting PDF pages to images.
-matplotlib: For visualizing images.
+3. matplotlib: For visualizing images.
-byaldi: For indexing images and performing semantic search.
+4. byaldi: For indexing images and performing semantic search.
-transformers: For loading and using visual-language models.
+5. transformers: For loading and using visual-language models.
-torch: For handling computations on GPU for VL models.
+6. torch: For handling computations on GPU for VL models.
-System packages:

-poppler-utils: Required by pdf2image for PDF conversion.
+7. System packages: poppler-utils: Required by pdf2image for PDF conversion.

-How to Run
+How to Run:

 Step 1: Install Dependencies
 Install the necessary Python libraries and system packages:

-!pip install byaldi pdf2image qwen-vl-utils transformers !apt-get install -y poppler-utils
+!pip install byaldi pdf2image qwen-vl-utils transformers

+!apt-get install -y poppler-utils

 Step 2: Download and Process PDFs
 Run the script to download the PDFs, convert them into images, and index them for retrieval.